fxckgfw/shadowsocks-wiki/Home.md

 ### About This Project

-Shadowsocks is a fast tunnel proxy that help you get through firewalls.
+Shadowsocks is a fast tunnel proxy that helps you bypass firewalls.

 ### Quick Navigation